Cassowary Coast Regional Council has a wide variety of employment opportunities in a region known for its relaxed tropical lifestyle and its beauty.

 Visit our Positions Vacant page, select the position that interests you and follow the prompts.
 You will need to submit a separate application for each position you are interested in.

-If you have any queries about the application process, please contact Human Resources on (07) 4030 2216.
+If you have any queries about the application process, please contact People and Culture on (07) 4030 2216.

 The following information will help you to prepare your employment application: